 I’ve completely fallen in love with the city of Yangon!
 Her name doesn’t conjure up the same exotic images as that of Mandalay, but her delights are subtle.
 Found in the everyday pulse of the city.

 The longyi is king (and queen), and worn by almost everyone from young to old.
-Many of the women and children (and some men) wear various designs of yellow thanaka on their face.
+The faces of many of the women and children (and some men) are decorated with various designs of yellow thanaka.
 The men’s teeth are stained red from years of chewing betel quids, although it’s uncommon to see anyone spitting it out.
 Everyone smiles or points at the girls, but very few have taken pictures (unlike China), so the girls are relaxing again with all the attention.
 Plus, the people are just so friendly, it’s hard not to smile and wave in return.
 There’s a reason Yangon tops the list for must-visit destinations in Myanmar.

 After leaving Bangkok, and all the delicious Thai food, I had low expectations for Myanmar!
 And, I had no idea the city of Yangon had such an amazing street food culture.
 It’s seriously everywhere, and it all seems to be delicious!
 Some is better than others, of course, but we haven’t had a bad meal yet.
 After almost every meal Kacela asks, “can we eat here again?”
 There are markets aplenty, especially in the downtown core, and so much fresh fruit.
 Our favourite has been the mini-mandarin oranges, and watermelon.
 We’ve eaten ½ kg of oranges, and a big slice of cut-up watermelon every single day.
 Calais is in heaven because she gets noodle soup whenever she wants it.
 And both girls have acquired a bit of a resilience to spice.
 Calais more so than Kacela, but at least they can both handle a little bit.
 I only wish I would’ve known it was so good before, and I would’ve looked into doing a Yangon food tour!